 We consider an assembly of non-interacting active particles in the presence of a confining potential, U. The motion of the particles due to the combined action of the deterministic and active forces is described by means of the AOUP dynamics, in which the orientations of the particles are not explicitly considered and the active force is represented by an Ornstein-Uhlenbeck process.
-In two and three dimensions the AOUP is known to capture the same type of phenomenology as the ABP, which is considered to be a more realistic modeling of active particles.
-Nevertheless, the AOUP has gained relevance because not only is the simplest model sharing with ABP the same two-time autocorrelations and free diffusion16 but also because is more convenient for theoretical analysis.
+In two and three dimensions, the AOUP is known to capture the same type of phenomenology as the ABP, which is considered to be a more realistic modeling of active particles.
+Nevertheless, the AOUP has gained relevance not only because it is the simplest model sharing with ABP the same two-time autocorrelations and free diffusion 16 but also because it is more convenient for theoretical analysis.

-In one dimension, the AOUP self-propulsion mechanism is assimilated to a colored noise, f^a and the governing equations read:

-$$\gamma \dot{x} = F(x) + f^a + \gamma \sqrt{2D_t} \xi \tag{1a}$$ where ξ and η are white noises, δ -correlated in time and have unit variance and zero mean.
+In one dimension, the AOUP self-propulsion mechanism is assimilated to a colored noise, f^a , and the governing equations read where ξ and η are white noises, δ -correlated in time, and have unit variance and zero mean.
 It is easy to see that the self-propulsion force, which is an internal degree of freedom converting energy into motion, is such that $\langle f^a(t)f^a(t')\rangle = D_a/\tau \exp(-|t-t'|/\tau)$.
-We fix the ratio D_a/τ , in order to keep constant the average self-propulsion velocity of one particle, $\sqrt{\langle (f^a)^2 \rangle} = \sqrt{D_a/\tau}$.
+We fix the ratio D_a/τ , in order to keep constant the average self-propulsion velocity of one particle, $\sqrt{\langle (f^a)^2\rangle} = \sqrt{D_a/\tau}$.
 Hereafter, we consider the limit of strong activity and consequently in Eq.
 (1a) we drop the last term, representing the contribution due to thermal fluctuations.